-The session will explore why this human rights issue is a problem for business, with the aim of building a common understanding among participants.
+The session explores why this human rights issue is a problem for business, with the aim of building a common understanding among participants.

-The masterclass will cover why there needs to be stronger worker voices and transparency in supply chains and discuss the business case for addressing these issues and what action companies can take.
+The masterclass covers why there needs to be stronger worker voices and transparency in supply chains and discusses the business case for addressing these issues and what action companies can take.

 Kate Cooper, Gender and Private Sector, Oxfam: Kate has over 10 years of experience as an economist in international development specialising in Gender and Private Sector.
 Her work includes leading the Work and Opportunities for Women programme and the SPRING business accelerator as the Women's Economic Empowerment lead at DFID

 Leena Camadoo, Women’s Economic Empowerment, Oxfam: Leena has 13 years of experience in value chain development and private sector partnerships.
 Her work includes working across a global network to mainstream WEE and gender equality into programming.
 Supporting campaigns, events and public comms to demonstrate impact and inspire behaviour change.